trofi/trofi.github.io.gen/posts/306-gcc-14-bug-pile-3.md

 - `libstdc++`: 1
 - `libgcc`: 1

-This cycle was very unusual: it has more bugs than I expected, it spans over 12 categories of compiler components, most of bugs are in `i386` target.
+This cycle was very unusual: it has a few more bugs than I expected, it spans over 12 categories of compiler components, most of bugs are in `i386` target.